 - High Expectations of Business to Act — Seventy-eight percent of respondents expect business to act to protect employees and the local community.
 Seventy-nine percent expect business to adapt its operations, including remote working, cancelling non-essential events and business travel bans.
 Business is counted upon (73 percent) to adapt its HR policies, to give paid sick leave or prevent at-risk employees from coming to work, among other things.

 - Employers Must Share Information — Employees want clarity on everything from how many colleagues have contracted the virus (57 percent) to how the virus is affecting the organization’s ability to operate (53 percent).
 Employees want to be informed beyond the effect on the company, including advice on travel and what can be done to stop the spread of the virus.
 They want to get the information via email or newsletter (48 percent), posts on the company website (33 percent) and phone/video conferences (23 percent).

 This is a considerable new responsibility for the corporate sector.
 I have been impressed by the speed to action by companies in affected areas, in many cases ahead of government requests or public expectation.
-One can argue that the National Basketball Association’s decision to suspend play for at least 30 days gave air cover to all other sports, cultural institutions and conference organizers to take the necessary steps to postpone or cancel public events.
+One can argue that the National Basketball Association’s decision to suspend play for at least 30 days gave air cover to all other z, cultural institutions and conference organizers to take the necessary steps to postpone or cancel public events.